onesentforth/discipleschool/themes/after-dark/README.md

 ## License

-Copyright 2016-2018 Josh Habdas <jhabas@protonmail.com> (https://habd.as)
+Copyright (C) 2016–2018 Josh Habdas <jhabdas@protonmail.com>

-<br>This work is free.
-You can redistribute it and/or modify it under the
-<br>terms of the Do What The Fuck You Want To Public License, Version 2,
-<br>as published by Sam Hocevar.
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

 [lazysizes]: https://github.com/aFarkas/lazysizes